 (d) Enforceability.
 Each of the Transaction Documents to which it is a party constitutes a legal, valid, and binding obligation, enforceable against it in accordance with its terms, except as may be limited by the effect of bankruptcy, insolvency, reorganization, moratorium, fraudulent conveyance, or similar laws affecting the enforcement of creditor's rights generally and by general principles of equity.

 (e) Litigation.
-There is no pending against it before any arbitrator or Governmental Authority in which there is a reasonable possibility of an adverse decision which (i) could reasonably be expected to have a material adverse effect on its consolidated financial condition, business, or operations; or (ii) draws into question the validity or enforceability of any of the Transaction Documents.
+There is no action, cause of action, suit, proceeding (including any investigation, litigation or inquiry), claim, demand, or arbitration Action pending against it before any arbitrator or Governmental Authority in which there is a reasonable possibility of an adverse decision which (i) could reasonably be expected to have a material adverse effect on its consolidated financial condition, business, or operations; or (ii) draws into question the validity or enforceability of any of the Transaction Documents.
 There is no Tax claim pending against it or, to its knowledge, threatened against it.

 (f) Consents.
 The execution, delivery and performance by it of each Transaction Document to which it is a party and any other agreement which it has entered into in connection with the transactions contemplated hereby and thereby, the consummation of the transactions contemplated hereby and thereby, and its compliance with the terms thereof do not require the consent, or the approval or authorization of, or filing, registration, or qualification with, any Governmental Authority or any other Person which has not been obtained or made.